OriOrihuela/MarkupLanguages/XML/tasca20/readme.md

 # Tasca 20
-## Given the following XML document, write the XSLT style sheets that return the response desired (look at sections):
+## Given the following XML document, write the XSLT style sheets that return the desired answer (look at sections):

 ### Exercise 1: